marville001/marville001/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as an Intern at theJitu.com
-- 🌱 All things Android, iOS & Flutter
+- 🌱 All things Reactjs, Python and Nodejs

 - 📫 How to reach me: [My Portfolio](https://martinmwangi.netlify.app/)